Efavirenz (By mouth)

 - The list below includes some of the medicines that can interact with efavirenz.
 There are other drugs not listed.
 Make sure your doctor knows all of the medicines you use.

 - Artemether/lumefantrine, atorvastatin, atovaquone/proguanil, boceprevir, bupropion, carbamazepine, clarithromycin, cyclosporine, itraconazole, ketoconazole, methadone, phenobarbital, phenytoin, posaconazole, pravastatin, rifabutin, rifampin, sertraline, simeprevir, simvastatin, sirolimus, tacrolimus, or voriconazole

 - Blood thinner (including warfarin)

 - Medicine to treat HIV/AIDS

 - Alcohol, narcotic pain medicine, sleeping pills, and similar medicines may cause you to feel more lightheaded, dizzy, or faint when used together with this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Use 2 forms of birth control during your treatment time and for at least 12 weeks after your last dose.
 Birth control pills may not work while you are using efavirenz, so do not use a hormone method as a form of birth control.
 Use a barrier method plus another type.
 Talk with your doctor about what choice is best for you.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.

-- Tell your doctor if you have a history of liver disease or hepatitis B or C, seizures, mental illness, emotional problems, or drug abuse.
-Tell your doctor about any other medical problems you currently have or had in the past.
+- Tell your doctor if you have heart disease or a history of liver disease (including hepatitis B or C), seizures, mental illness, or drug abuse.

 - This medicine may cause the following problems: